 Most women appreciate straightforward questions; it shows her that you aim to please her the way she likes to be pleased, and that can be a turn-on all by itself.

 Don't let your questions be juvenile.
 Put some thought into them, or use the fact that you need guidance as an opportunity to inject some dirty talk.
-For example:

 Even if your partner is a bit shy in the bedroom, the process of her showing you things she likes without having to directly answer can be incredibly hot for both of you.